Camp "Romneyville" protesters ready to greet Republican convention

-TAMPA, Florida (Reuters) - A group of protesters in pink tents are creating a headache for Tampa city officials after they rented land inside a restricted zone near the location of the Republican National Convention being held in Tampa later this month.
+TAMPA, Fla., Aug 3 (Reuters) - A group of protesters in pink tents are creating a headache for Tampa city officials after they rented land inside a restricted zone near the location of the Republican National Convention being held in Tampa later this month.

 The small camp, dubbed “Romneyville,” population roughly 15, could soon swell to 300 activists who plan protests over social and economic issues during the convention.